carbon-language/carbon-lang/docs/project/goals.md

 supporting incremental migration from C++ to Carbon, which in turn requires high-quality interoperability with existing C++ code.

-We must be able to move existing _large_ C++ codebases—some with hundreds of millions of lines of code and tens of thousands of active developers—onto Carbon.
+We must be able to move existing _large_ C++ codebases -- some with hundreds of millions of lines of code and tens of thousands of active developers -- onto Carbon.
 C++ developers must also successfully switch to Carbon development.
-Any migration of this scale will take years, will need to be incremental, and some libraries—particularly third-party—may remain in C and C++.
+Any migration of this scale will take years, will need to be incremental, and some libraries -- particularly third-party -- may remain in C and C++.
 It must be possible to migrate a C++ library to Carbon without simultaneously migrating all of the libraries it depends on or all of the libraries that depend on it.

 We believe incremental migrations require: